anonlo-rw/Web-File-Transfer/README.md

 # Web File Transfer
-Web File Transfer that gives you the ability to download and upload files to a server.
-Frontend written in React.JS and backend PHP.
+Web File Transfer Tool that gives you the ability to download and upload files to a server.
+Frontend written in React.JS and backend Node.JS (originally PHP).

 ![](src/images/example.png)<br/>